News Anchor - Chief Investigative Reporter, Broadcast Media

 I-Team Anchor & Chief Investigator at WCPO-TVOctober 2007 - Present

-Shoot, write, edit, produce and present investigative reports as a "multi-media journalist."
+Shoot, write, edit, produce and present investigative reports as a "multi-media journalist" and anchor.
 Voted Best Large Market TV Reporter and Best Photographer by the Ohio Associated Press.
-Won eight Ohio Valley Emmy Awards in 2013, seven Emmys in 2012, seven Emmys in 2011, six Emmys in 2010, and three more Emmys in 2009, nearly all for solo work as an MMJ.
+Won eight Ohio Valley Emmy Awards in 2013, seven Emmys in both 2011 and 2012, six Emmys in 2010, and three more Emmys in 2009, nearly all for solo work as an MMJ.
+Chopper reporter/camera operator.
 Weeknight evening anchor 2007 - 2012.